-This meaty, boozy food fest is a cavalcade of carnivorous delights, now in its fifth year.
-Expect a plethora of global chefs creating bespoke dishes live every day (last year's line-up included Tomos Parry of Kitty Fisher's, Kitchen Table’s James Knappett and Argentinian 'Chef's Table' sleb Francis Mallmann), whole roasted beasts, open flames, a dedicated craft beer section, live music, talks and workshops.
-Tickets don't include food and the queues can be hefty, so make sure to arrive early with your ‘meatbuck’ tokens in hand, if you've got your carnivorous eye on one dish in particular.
+This meaty, boozy food fest is a cavalcade of carnivorous delights.
+Expect a plethora of global chefs creating bespoke dishes live every day - including Nathan Outlaw, Yotam Ottolenghi, Nate Green from Hong Kong's 'Rhoda', Ash Heeger from Cape Town's 'Ash', Richard H Turner, and Jose Pizarro - whole roasted beasts, open flames, a dedicated craft beer section, live music, talks and workshops.
+Tickets don't include food and the queues can be hefty, so make sure to arrive early with your ‘meatbuck’ tokens in hand.
+Find out more and book here.

 Average User Rating